single-cell-genetics/XClone/docs/FAQ.rst

     pip install scanpy

-This Dependency issues solved in XClone version >=0.3.6 (for Python >=3.9).
+**This Dependency issues solved in XClone version >=0.3.6 (for Python >=3.9).**

-For XClone version 0.3.6 (Python ==3.7), the ModuleNotFoundError: No module named 'importlib.metadata' error indicates that the importlib.metadata module is not found, which is unexpected given that importlib-metadata is included in setup.py and installed.
-This issue is likely due to the importlib.metadata module being available only in Python 3.8 and later.
+For XClone version 0.3.6 (Python 3.7), the `ModuleNotFoundError: No module named 'importlib.metadata' error` indicates that the importlib.metadata module is not found, which is unexpected given that importlib-metadata is included in `setup.py`` and installed.
+This issue is likely due to the `importlib.metadata` module being available only in Python 3.8 and later.
-Since you are using Python 3.7, you need to install the backport package importlib-metadata.
+Since you are using Python 3.7, you need to install the backport package `importlib-metadata`.